Tuas Bus Terminal

 Tuas Bus Terminal (Chinese: 大士巴士终站) is a bus terminal located in Tuas in the western part of Singapore.
 This terminal serves industrial workers at Jurong Industrial Estate and Tuas Industrial Estate from Boon Lay Bus Interchange.
+It is connected to the Tuas Link MRT station, allowing for convenient transfers.

+History

 The terminal was relocated to a new site above the Tuas Depot on 7 October 2017.
-The terminal is connected to the Tuas Link MRT station, allowing for convenient transfers.
 On 18 June 2017, 2 new services, Bus Services 247 and 248, were introduced in conjunction with the Tuas West MRT Extension opening.
 On 7 October 2017, all 4 services were relocated to the new site.

+In January 2024, a contract was awarded to TOA Corporation for the construction of the Tuas Transport Hub, serving as a new bus terminal for the area.
+Construction of the bus terminal is projected to be completed in April 2025.

 Bus Contracting Model

-Under the new bus contracting model, all the bus routes terminating at the terminal are under the Jurong West Bus Package.
+Under the Bus Contracting Model, all bus services operating from Tuas Bus Terminal are under Jurong West Bus Package, operated by the anchor operator, SMRT Buses Ltd.